What Nalgesin S is and what it is used for

 – if you are showing any symptoms of high blood pressure (such as oedema) or clotting disorders (petechiae, haematomas, bleeds)

-– if you visit doctor regularly due to a chronic illness,
+– Inform your healthcare provider if you regularly visit the doctor due to a chronic illness.

-– if you have experienced serious side effects resulting from the use of any analgesics,
+– Consult a healthcare professional if you have experienced serious side effects from the use of any analgesics.

 – please inform your doctor if you develop visual disturbances,

 – if you have or ever have had gastrointestinal diseases, you have to be closely observed by your doctor; take special care if you have ulcerative colitis and Crohn´s disease, because the disease may return or deteriorate.
 Serious gastrointestinal side effects may occur even in patients without previous gastrointestinal complaints; there may occur haemorrhage and intestinal perforation (hole in intestinal wall),

 – if you have kidney or liver problems.